-A cache plugin serves static contents to the visitor which improve page load speed.
+A cache plugin serves static contents to the visitor, which improves page load speed.
 There are so many cache plugins available in the WordPress plugin directory.
-WP Super Cache plugin is the best option for the beginners.
+WP Super Cache plugin is the best option for beginners.
 This plugin is developed by the team Automattic.

 This plugin stores cached pages in the memory.
-When a user makes a request the pages are delivered from the cache.
+When a user makes a request, the pages are delivered from the cache; here in this guide, you will learn about the best settings for the WP Super Cache plugin to speed up your WordPress site.

 How to install WP Super Cache?

-- Login to WordPress Admin area of your blog.
+- Log in to the WordPress Admin area of your blog.

 - Then Click plugins from the left-hand side navigation.